Skip to content

 The following examples use Ibexa Cloud CLI (ibexa_cloud).

-To configure the ddev/ddev-platformsh add-on, you need a Platform.sh API Token.
+To configure ddev/ddev-platformsh add-on and ddev/ddev-ibexa-cloud add-on, you need a Platform.sh API Token.

 The ddev/ddev-platformsh add-on configures the document root, the PHP version, the database, and the cache pool according to the Ibexa Cloud configuration.
 About the search engine, the add-on can configure Elasticsearch but can't configure Solr.
 If you use Solr on Ibexa Cloud and want to add it to your DDEV stack, see Clustering with DDEV and ibexa/ddev-solr add-on.